 Don't just go by their word, but test to ensure that your gold is real gold.
 When starting to source new vendors, this is always a question that many people have, is it genuine real gold?
 There are some ways to determine that, and we would like to go over and help protect you and your investment.

 While this doesn't rule it out completely, this is undoubtedly a quick test that will help.
 Gold, unlike other metals, doesn't stick to a magnet.
 Yes, that's right, that magnet on your fridge could be your friend at the moment.
 If you can pick up your gold jewelry with a magnet, that is a good sign that your jewelry is not real gold.
-This way is not a sure-fire test, and it should be combined with further testing as there are other metals that don't stick to magnets either.
+This way is not a sure-fire test, and it should be combined with further testing as other metals don't stick to magnets either.

 Test by the sound.

 This way is something that you probably have seen in the movies, but it does work.
 You will need to drop the jewelry to hear the sound that it makes or strike it.
 Precious metals make a longer and higher-pitched sound.
 It is similar to that of crystal versus glass.
 You can also get this sound by using your fingernail and tapping it.
 Find something that you know is not gold and tap it to get the comparison sound.
 It will be quite obvious once you get the tapping down right.

 Most manufacturers will put a hallmark on the inside of rings but in an inconspicuous area of the jewelry.
 It might require a magnifying glass to find, but if it bears a hallmark, there is a good chance that it is gold.
 However, this again is not a sure-fire way to tell.
 It is also wasn't mandatory in some countries until the year 2000, so older jewelry might not have it as well as it could have worn off.